davenkin/andy-angular-sample/ADRs/006-CSS strategy.md

     }
   ```
 - For setting pure icon `<p-button>`'s width and height to be the same size, this cannot be done by configuring
-  PrimeNG's preset, so we need to do this inside the p-button component's own customize file `p-button.scss`:
+  PrimeNG's preset, so we need to do this inside the p-button's own customization file `p-button.scss`:
   ```
   // pure icon button
   button.p-button.p-button-icon-only {